National Arts Centre

 The National Arts Centre collaborates with artists and arts organizations across Canada to help create a national stage for the performing arts and acts as a catalyst for performance, creation and learning across the country.

-A home for Canada’s most creative artists, the NAC strives to be artistically adventurous in each of its programming streams – NAC Dance, the NAC Orchestra, English Theatre and Théâtre français, NAC Presents and starting in September 2019, Indigenous Theatre.
+A home for Canada’s most creative artists, the NAC strives to be artistically adventurous in each of its programming streams – NAC Dance, the NAC Orchestra, English Theatre and Théâtre français, and NAC Presents Indigenous Theatre.
 The organization is also at the forefront of youth and educational activities, offering artist training, programs for children and youth, and resources for teachers in various disciplines.

 The NAC is also a pioneer in new media, using technology to teach students and young artists around the globe by creating top-rated podcasts and providing a wide range of concerts on demand.
 The NAC Dance podcast series features interviews with visiting international and Canadian choreographers, artistic directors and dancers.